The main options for terminating a pregnancy are:

 Why do people choose an in-clinic abortion?

 Which kind of abortion you choose all depends on your personal preference and situation.
-Some people choose in-clinic abortion because they want to to have their procedure done at a health center, with nurses, doctors, and trained support staff there the whole time.
+Some people choose in-clinic abortion because they want to have their procedure done at a health centre, with nurses, doctors, and trained support staff there the whole time.
 (With the abortion pill, you have the abortion at home.)

 In-clinic abortions are also much faster than the abortion pill: Take about 5-10 minutes, while a medication abortion may take up to 24 hours to complete